← Back to research

 • Choose E2B when: Security is paramount, you need enterprise compliance, or want the largest ecosystem

-• Choose Sprites when: You need persistent state and checkpoint/restore capabilities
+• Choose Sprites when: You need always-on full VMs rather than pause/resume semantics

 • Choose Daytona when: You need Computer Use (desktop automation) or fastest possible creation time